Membership Policies and Procedures

 - PGA of South Africa

-In order to become a Class “A” Member with the PGA of Canada using the reciprocal arrangement with an above association, you need to complete the following steps:
+In order to become a Class “A” Member with the PGA of Canada using the reciprocal arrangement with the above association, you need to complete the following steps:

 - Email Darcy at email@example.com to inform him that you would like to start the reciprocal arrangement process.

-- Provide your contact information to set up your account - preferred email address, phone numbers, mailing address, and date of birth.
+- Provide your contact information to set up your account - preferred email address, phone number, mailing address, and date of birth.